joshuacoles/University-Notes/Projects/PSkills • Coursework 1/Root Finding/ITP.md

 ## Existence and Uniqueness of Roots

-The [[Intermediary Value Theorem]] guarantees the existance of roots
+The [[Intermediary Value Theorem]] guarantees the existence of roots